Pheretima (Cyrenaean queen)

 Pheretima or Pheretime (Φερετίμα, Φερετίμη, died 515 BC), was the wife of the Greek Cyrenaean King Battus III and the last recorded queen of the Battiad dynasty in Cyrenaica.
+She was regent of Cyrene in place of her son, Arcesilaus III of Cyrene, circa 518–515 BC.

 Biography

 Little is known of Pheretima's life before or during her marriage.
 She was of Dorian Greek origin, and Herodotus states that her father was also called Battus.
 She married Battus sometime before he became king in 550 BC.
-They had two children: a son, the future king Arcesilaus III and a daughter, Ladice who married the Egyptian Pharaoh Amasis II.
+They had two children: a son, Arcesilaus III, and a daughter, Ladice, who married the Egyptian pharaoh Amasis II.

 Reign of Arcesilaus

 When Battus died in 530 BC, Arcesilaus became king.
 In 525 BC, Arcesilaus made an alliance with King Cambyses II of Persia.
 About 518 BC, Arcesilaus demanded the return of the monarchical power his ancestors had possessed before his father's reform of the Cyrenaean constitution.
 This triggered a civil struggle in which Arcesilaus was defeated, and he and his mother were forced to leave Cyrenaica.
 Arcesilaus went to Samos, while Pheretima went to the court of King Euelthon in Salamis, Cyprus.
 While her son tried to recruit supporters in Samos, promising the men land in Cyrenaica, Pheretima asked Euelthon to give her an army to return to Cyrenaica.
 Euelthon refused to do so, but gave her various fine presents instead.
 Failing in her mission, Pheretima returned to Cyrenaica.
 Arcesilaus, however, recruited an army in Samos, returned with it to Cyrenaica, and retook his position.
 Arcesilaus murdered and exiled his political opponents, a decision which Pheretima probably influenced.
 Arcesilaus’ supporters received their promised land but they feared a backlash for their actions and ignored the oracle’s advice not to harm the Cyrenaean citizens.